hebbarshriya/Multi-client-Chat-Server/README.md

 This is a chat server where multiple clients can connect to a common server to communicate to other clients on the same network.

 ## Features:
-1. Peer-to-peer message tranrfer
+1. Peer-to-peer message transfer
-2. Broadcast message tranfer
+2. Broadcast message transfer
 3. Broadcast on join/leave (all other clients get a message when a new client joins/leaves the chat)
 4. Print online users (the client gets a list of others who are already logged in on entering the server)
 5. Text, document, image, audio and video transfer capabilities.